GenesisFR/HowToBecomeGoodAtShooters/README.md

 - hybrid builds become less effective at higher difficulties and player scaling

 ### Expertise
+- proficiency XP is gained from killing enemies (either yourself or thanks to teammates) and scales based on veterancy
+- holstered weapons gain a passive amount equal to half of the full proficiency XP
+- wearing several of the same item type (ex: 4 gear set items) multiplies how fast you get proficient with it
+- donating a weapon or a named/exotic item counts for half of a proficiency level
+- donating an armor piece counts for 10% of a proficiency level
+- donating materials also increases your proficiency level, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
 - crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials
-- donating a weapon/named/exotic counts for half of a proficiency level
-- donating an armor piece counts for 10% of a proficiency level
-- wearing several of the same item type (ex: 4 gear set items) multiplies how fast you get proficient with it
-- you can donate materials to increase your proficiency level, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as the Adrestia SR-1 or DZ exclusives)
+- experience gained towards proficiency levels is the same regardless of the difficulty
+- skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
+- Countdown is the best place for it

 ### Group composition (basics)
 - definition: the different builds the group is made of
 - you want the right balance of offense, defense and utility
 - you should focus on offense first, then defense/utility
 - too much offense and you'll have trouble staying alive, too much defense and it'll take a long time killing mobs, too much utility and you'll have issues doing both
-- when joining a random group, inspect the builds the other players are using and decide what would contribute the most (ex: if you see they all have damage builds, switch to CC)
+- when joining a random group, inspect the builds the other players are using, decide what would contribute the most (ex: if you see they all have damage builds, switch to CC) and adapt your playstyle accordingly (ex: if there's a sniper, don't kill all the reds)
 - you want to create synergy between builds, some builds/skills don't work well together (ex: fire/blind with snipers)
 - some examples of good synergy are 3 DPS + 1 healer/CC, 3 AFK skill builds and 1 skill support build